64kramsystem/personal_notes/topics/bevy.md

 // - use Query
 // - use World
 //
-// Sstems that receive world are called "exclusive", and block all the other ones; also, accessing
-// World can be incompatible with querying some resources.
 ```rs
 pub fn movement(mut events: EventReader<Move>, query: Query<&Player>) {
     for &Move { entity, .. } in events.iter() {